seanhig/flink-stack/examples/k8s/README.md

 ```

-The `enriched-orders-job.properties` file defines properties in the form of:
+The `enriched-orders-jobs.properties` file defines properties in the form of:

 ```
 mysql.erpdb.db.password=secret